JessicaW22/PaynAir/README.md

 # PaynAir
 ## Description
 This project offers a web based seat reservation system for a plane.
-## Motivation
-The project is mandatory to pass this course
 ## Features
 What makes your project stand out?
 Include screenshots, code snippets, logos, etc.